InnoAzie/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. Delete the file betty
 9. Delete the directory my_first_directory that is in the /tmp directory
 10. Script that changes the working directory to the previous one
+11. script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory
 12. Script that prints the type of the file named
 13. Create a symbolic link to /bin/ls, named __ls__
 14. Create a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.